Saint Jack (film): Release

-As expected, Saint Jack was banned in both Singapore and Malaysia shortly after its release on 17 January 1980.
+As expected, Saint Jack was banned in both Singapore and Malaysia shortly after its release on January 17, 1980.
 In Singapore, the ban was imposed "largely due to concerns that there would be excessive edits required to the scenes of nudity and some coarse language before it could be shown to a general audience" as well as the inclusion of LGBT-related content.
 Malaysian authorities also barred the film from distribution, in line with similarly conservative attitudes at the time.

 In March 2006, the Infocomm Media Development Authority (IMDA) lifted the ban in Singapore, classifying the film with an M18 rating.
 The film remains banned in Malaysia.
 Saint Jack was re-released in North America on DVD in 2001.
 In the decades after the film's release, it gained more appreciation in Singapore.
 In 2019, it was screened there as part of Singaporeana!, a curated retrospective by the Asian Film Archive celebrating rarely seen films with local cultural significance.

 Box office

 The film was a box office bomb in the United States and Canada, earning less than $1 million.
 It performed better outside those countries however, with a gross of $3 million.

-In an interview with The New York Times on 15 March 2006, Bogdanovich said: "Saint Jack and They All Laughed were two of my best films but never received the kind of distribution they should have."

 Critical reception

 Filmink argued "A trashier version of this story – one directed by, say, Steve Carver... probably would have been more lucrative.
 I’ve never read Corman admitting that in an interview, but I bet he felt it."

+Metacritic, which uses a weighted average, assigned the film a score of 57 out of 100, based on 7 critics, indicating "mixed or average" reviews.

 Roger Ebert gave the film a four-star review.
 In praise of Gazzara's performance, he writes: "sometimes a character in a movie inhabits his world so freely, so easily, that he creates it for us as well.
 Ben Gazzara does that in Saint Jack."
 He goes on to say: "The film is by Peter Bogdanovich and what a revelation it is, coming after three expensive flops.
 But here everything is right again.
 Everything."
 Stanley Kauffmann of The New Republic described Saint Jack as "otiose and odious".
 Filmink magazine called it "a great hangout movie.
 It just works.
 A peak for Ben Gazzara."